NeurodataWithoutBorders/nwbinspector/docs/user_guide/command_line_usage.rst

 Using the Command Line Interface (CLI)
 ======================================

-The NWBInspector tool offers convenient command-line usage via any standard Conda or IPython terminal.
+The NWBInspector tool offers convenient command-line usage via any standard Conda or Python terminal.

 You may then run the NWBInspector via the command line via the following usages